bkauf/next-store/README.md

 The following steps will walk through adding the nessessary variables to the demo application, creating a container for it, then running it on Google Cloud Run

-1. Get your PALM API key
+1. Get your Gemini API key
-    Go to https://developers.generativeai.google/ to create a PALM API key.
+    Go to https://developers.generativeai.google/ to create a Gemini API key.
 This is necessary to be able to run the demo.

 1. Create your storage bucket and allow public access to it.

-    Create the bucket

     ```sh
     export GCS_BUCKET="next-demo"